OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 * output of a previous or original transaction
 * additional trailing data of a previous transaction

-As part of each `TxRequest` message, Trezor can also send a chunk of the resulting serialized transaction, and/or a signature of one of the inputs.
+As part of each `TxRequest` message, Onekey can also send a chunk of the resulting serialized transaction, and/or a signature of one of the inputs.

-The flow ends when Trezor sends a `TxRequest` with `request_type` of `TXFINISHED`.
+The flow ends when Onekey sends a `TxRequest` with `request_type` of `TXFINISHED`.

 ## Signing phases